High-Order Schemes for Hyperbolic Conservation Laws Using Young Measures: First-Order Lax--Friedrichs Scheme: A Brief Review

-where $t$ is the time, $x$ is the spatial variable, $\xi \in \Omega$ is the randomness parameter, $\bmu=(u^{(1)}, \ldots,u^{(n)})^\top$ is a vector of unknowns and $\mf:\Bbb{R}^n \to \Bbb{R}^n$ is the non-linear flux.
-The system \eref{1.1a} is assumed to be hyperbolic; see, e.g., \cite{Bressan2000,Dafermos2016}.
-We also assume that \eqref{1.1a} is accompanied by a convex entropy $\eta$ and the corresponding entropy flux pair $q$ satisfying the entropy inequality
+is the vector of conservative variables, where $d$ is the number of equations in the system.
+The nonlinear flux is denoted by $\mf:\mathbb{R}^d\to\mathbb{R}^d$.
+We assume that \eqref{1.1a} is hyperbolic, that is, the Jacobian $A(\bmu):=\frac{\partial \mf}{\partial \bmu}$ has real eigenvalues and is diagonalizable; see, e.g., \cite{Bressan2000,Dafermos2016}.
+We also assume that \eqref{1.1a} is equipped with a convex entropy $\eta$ and the corresponding entropy flux $q$, satisfying